team1306/badger-log/README.md

 # About

 The why behind this project.

 SmartDashboard provides some methods, but it lacks a lot of functionality desirable in a robot program.
-It's methods end up taking up space in a ` periodic ` method, which looks bad and leads to forgetting what to update.
+It's methods end up taking up space in a ` periodic ` method, which looks bad and isn't great for code quality

 Our team explored other logging utilities.